kalfton/kalfton.github.io/_thoughts/Efficient_coding_Theory.md

 <h3>Biological meaning</h3>

 We sometimes can find this scenario in real experiments.
-For example: an animal need to view a sequence of images, there are many dimensions here, but we just care about two of them.
-1. how bright the images are and 2.
-How large the images are.
+For example, an animal needs to view a sequence of images.
+The images are in a high dimensional space, but we only care about two of them.
+1) How bright the images are, and 2) How large the images are.
-The pictures lay in a two dimensional space that we care about. and experimenters record neurons in an certain brain area, trying to find whether there are neurons responding to either of the dimension, some neurons only respond to the brightness of the images, some only respond to the size of the images, some neuron respond to both, and some respond to neither.
-Now the case is that if the brightness and the size of the images are correlated, for example, images that are bigger also tends to be brighter.
-In order to best discriminate the brightness from size, how should the neurons as a population tuning to this two dimension?
-This question can be easily converted to the optimization problem that we stated above.<br /> <br />
+The pictures lay in a two-dimensional space that we care about.
+And experimenters record neurons in a certain brain area, trying to find whether there are neurons responding to either of the dimension.
+Some neurons only respond to the brightness of the images, while some only respond to the size of the images, some neurons respond to both or neither.
+If the brightness and the size of the images are correlated, for example, images that are bigger also tend to be brighter.
+In order to best discriminate the brightness from size, how should the neurons as a population tuning to these two dimension?
+This question can be converted to the optimization problem that we stated above.<br /> <br />

 In one experiment<sup>4</sup>, the authors found that locally the neuron's covariance matrix is roughly the inverse of the task variables covariance matrix, and this leads to "whitening operation", which optimize the mutual information.<br /><br />